Sony A7R III versus Canon T6i

 The A7R III is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the T6i has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.

 So how do things add up?
-Which of the two cameras – the Sony A7R III or the Canon T6i – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Sony A7R III better than the Canon T6i or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Sony Alpha A7R III: